kaito1410/AutoDD_Rev2/README.md

 	--sub [SUB]           Choose a different subreddit to search for tickers in, default is pennystocks --sort [SORT]         Sort the results table by descending order of score, 1 = sort by total score, 2 = sort by recent score, 3 = sort by previous score, 4 = sort by change in score, 5 = sort by # of rocket emojis
 	--allsub              Using this parameter searchs from one subreddit only, default subreddit is r/pennystocks.
-	--filename [FILENAME]
+	--csv                 Using this parameter produces a table_records.csv file, rather than a .txt file --filename [FILENAME]
 							Change the file name from table_records.txt to whatever you wish